-The purpose of the SPD Nancy Esterly Pediatric Dermatology Visiting Lectureship is to encourage those dermatology residency programs without access to an expert in pediatric dermatology to benefit from a two-day visit from a pediatric dermatologist.
+The purpose of the SPD Nancy Esterly Pediatric Dermatology Visiting Lectureship is to encourage dermatology residency programs to benefit from a two-day visit from a pediatric dermatologist.
 The visiting lecturer would spend two days at the host institution conducting lectures, seminars, or rounds with dermatology residents, medical students, and faculty.

 ACGME-approved dermatology residency programs in the U.S. or programs accredited by the Royal College of Physicians and Surgeons of Canada are eligible to submit applications for this program.